jsenv/importmap-node-module/readme.md

 _mappingsForNodeResolution_ is a boolean.
 When enabled mappings required to implement node module resolution are generated.

 _mappingsForNodeResolution_ is optional.

-The following source of information are used to create complete and coherent mappings in the importmap.

-- Your _package.json_
-- All dependencies declared in _package.json_ are searched into _node_modules_, recursively.
-- In every _package.json_, `"main"`, `"exports"` and `"imports"` field.

 > Be sure node modules are on your filesystem because we'll use the filesystem structure to generate the importmap.
 For that reason, you must use it after `npm install` or anything that is responsible to generate the node_modules folder and its content on your filesystem.